dkuhman/R_data_viz/README.md

 ## Box Plots
 ### ggplot_boxplot.R
-This file shows a simple example of a grouped box plot (goals scored by NHL players during the 2018 season, grouped by position).
+This script provides a simple example of a grouped box plot (goals scored by NHL players during the 2018 season, grouped by position).
 The tidy portion of the code also provides useful information on subsetting data based on column number and variable-specific filtering, changing column data types within a data.frame, and string location and replacement.

 <img src="media/boxplot_basic.jpg" width="50%">